- Caracas - Wikipedia

 - Caracas | Map, History, Population, Climate, Facts | Britannica

-Caracas, city, capital of Venezuela, and one of the principal cities of South America It is Venezuela’s largest urban agglomeration and the country’s primary center of industry, commerce, education, and culture
+Caracas, city, capital of Venezuela, and one of the principal cities of South America It is Venezuela’s largest urban agglomeration and the country’s primary centre of industry, commerce, education, and culture

 Santiago de Leon de Caracas, Venezuela's capital, sits in Cerro Avila Valley, where mountain ranges soar 8000 feet from the Caribbean Once inhabited by Toromaimo Indians, the city was founded by the Spanish in 1567